 Sautéed onions, bell peppers, and roasted Anaheim chilies combined with leftover turkey is rich and wholesome and perfect served over rice or as a filling for tacos, burritos or filling for enchiladas.
 It’s been a family tradition for generations.

 This is a dish my mom has made every single year for both Thanksgiving and Christmas since I can remember.
-In fact, growing up my mom cooked two turkeys every year for each holiday – one completely dedicated to this dish, the other to roast and serve traditionally.
+In fact, growing up my mom cooked two turkeys every year for each holiday – one completely dedicated to this dish, the other to roast (or smoke) and serve traditionally.
 Guess which one was gone first?

 So what is Green Chili Turkey?

 It’s kind of like a combination of a turkey stew, and filling for burritos.
 It’s not as liquid or soupy as a, well, soup.
 It has more of a gravy-like consistency and it’s great to serve over rice, or as a filling for tacos or burritos.
 It has an earthy and rich flavor, but is also light and quite healthy (which is nice following a holiday full of indulgence!).

 It’s my absolute favorite use for any leftover turkey we have after Thanksgiving Day.
 I just serve it up with some rice and it makes for a light and delicious post-holiday lunch.
 Sometimes I like to serve it with tortillas on the side to make mini tacos.